chathurangadinesh1991/NetCore-Blazor-SQLite/README.md

 # Chinook

-This application is unfinished.
-Please complete below tasks.
-Spend max 2 hours.
-We would like to have a short written explanation of the changes you made.

-1. Move data retrieval methods to separate class / classes (use dependency injection)
+1. Move data retrieval methods to separate class / classes (use dependency injection) =>	Moved methods to different base classes

 2. Favorite / unfavorite tracks.
-An automatic playlist should be created named "My favorite tracks"
+An automatic playlist should be created named "My favorite tracks" =>	This feature has been implemented.

 3. Search for artist name

-Optional:
+=>	Separate component called "SearchArtist" was made.
+Data is passed to other components via EventCallback.

 4. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar (NavMenu.razor).
 Preferrably, this list should be refreshed without a full page reload. (suggestion: you can use Event, 	Reactive.NET, SectionOutlet, or any other method you prefer)
+=>	It was done using CascadingParameter.
+To maintain the state details, a separate class called "ApplicationStateChange" was created.

 5. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.

-When creating a user account, you will see this:
-"This app does not currently have a real email sender registered, see these docs for how to configure a real email sender.
-Normally this would be emailed: Click here to confirm your account."
-After you click 'Click here to confirm your account' you should be able to login.

-Please send us a zip file with the modified solution when you are done.
-You can also upload it to your own GitHub account and send us the link.
+=>	This feature has been implemented.

+6. Exception handling should be implemented.
+=>  Exception handling has been implemented at the page level.Null exceptions are also handled at the same level.

+7. Error handling
+=>  Utilised NLog as a source for logging

+I just followed only those point was mentioned.
+There was no change made to the application's architecture (CLEAN artcure, CQRS, etc.).
+I did not use any service layer in order to maintain data retries.
+Just added those methods to the base classes and service classes.